Breathe & Refuel

 Lisa Feldman Barrett, PhD, Neuroscientist

-Hi there!
-I’m Stacey Cauvin.
+Hi, I’m Stacey Cauvin.

-Before I ever named it, I was living in what I call survival energy.
 On the outside, I was performing, productive, and keeping up with a fast-paced life.
-Underneath, my system was running on adrenaline and cortisol.

 I pushed through.
 I coped with the pressure.